xi0/coderoom-ai/README.md

 # Coderoom AI
-A simple AI code assistant with a web based UI.
+A simple but powerful AI code assistant with a web based UI.

 ## About Coderoom AI
 Coderoom AI is a simple AI code assistant that provides intelligent code suggestions and assistance through a user-friendly web-based interface.